FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Conflict-free Collective Routing

 \subsection{Routing Conflicts and Methods to Resolve}

 There are certain cases where not all \emph{flows} can be routed at the same time, causing \emph{routing conflict}.
-The routing conflict is identified when the graph coloring fails to color all of the nodes within the conflict graph. \autoref{fig:FredArchitecture}(j) shows an example of a routing conflict when there are four \emph{flows} to be routed on a FRED$_2$($8$) and the resulting conflict graph.
+The routing conflict is identified when the graph coloring fails to color all of the nodes within the conflict graph. \autoref{fig:FredArchitecture}(j) shows an example of a routing conflict when there are four \emph{flows} to be routed on a \oursns$_2$($8$) and the resulting conflict graph.
 The conflict graph cannot be colored using only two colors due to the circular dependencies between \emph{flows: 0, 1, 2}.
 Note that the routing conflict may happen during any recursive call to the routing algorithm (for routing the subnetworks).
-If the routing conflict is identified, the entire routing is marked to have conflict.
-We now discuss ways to address such conflicts.
+If the routing conflict is identified, the entire routing is marked to have a conflict.